Home » Mechanical Engineering » Belt Drives: Types, Slip & Creep, V-belts, Advantages & Disadvantages

 Materials Used For Belts

-The materials used for belts must be strong, flexible and durable.
+The materials used for belts must be strong, flexible, and durable.
 It should have a high coefficient of friction.
-The various material used are:
+The various materials used are:

 1. Leather